 Lawrence, Ruth A. A review of the medical benefits and contraindications to breastfeeding in the United States [Internet].
 Arlington (VA): National Center for Education in Maternal and Child Health; 1997 Oct [cited 2000 Apr 24]. p.
 40. Available from: http://www.ncemch.org/pubs/PDFs/breastfeedingTIB.pdf

 The images are to be placed in numerical order following the reference list and accompanied by a legend describing the content of the image as follows.
 In addition, a separate file containing the figures and figure legends should be uploaded in the submission system.
-Photographs must be in color; in focus, free of distracting artifacts and consistent in exposure.
+Photographs must be in colour, in focus, free of distracting artifacts, and consistent in exposure.
 Place any required labels or arrows on images prior to uploading.
 Images must be at least 600 by 450 pixels (proportional height) in size when in landscape orientation with a resolution of at least 300 pixels per inch.
-Graphs should be approximately 500 pixels wide so that all labeling can be read with data points clearly visible.
-Substantially larger images must be avoided to prevent file transmission and electronic manuscript processing errors.
-Radiographs, drawings, and graphs can be in black and white but color images are preferred.
+Graphs should be approximately 500 pixels wide so that all labelling can be read with data points clearly visible.
+Substantially, larger images must be avoided to prevent file transmission and electronic manuscript processing errors.
+Radiographs, drawings, and graphs can be in black and white, but colour images are preferred.

-File names for images must be clearly labeled according to the order in which they appear, (Fig. 1, Fig. 02 and Figs 1 and 2 or Figs 1-5 etc in brackets and in running sentence, it should be Figure 1 says that...).
+File names for images must be clearly labelled according to the order in which they appear, i.e., Fig. 1, Fig. 2 and Figs 1 and 2 or Figs 1-5 and so on in brackets.
+In a running sentence, it should be spelt out as Figure 1).
 Images can only be submitted in TIFF, PSD, PNG, and JPEG file formats.
 If images are produced in PowerPoint, then they must be saved as a JPEG file before uploading during the submission process.

 Call outs (citation) must be placed in the body of the manuscript to indicate where an image is to be located.
 Example:

 Tables are placed in numerical order at the end of the manuscript following the list of figures.
-A legend is to accompany all tables and call outs are to be placed in the body of the text to indicate where the table is to be located in the article.
+A legend is to accompany all tables and call outs are to be placed in the body of the text to indicate where the table is to be in the article.
 The tables function in Microsoft Word is to be used to create data tables rather than using columns of tabbed information.

 Once the article is accepted, a confirmation mail will be sent to the corresponding author.
 After about 2-4 weeks post acceptance, the author(s) may write at firstname.lastname@example.org in order to know the issue placement.
 A galley proof of the article will be sent to the corresponding author for necessary changes just before the issue is to be published.

 Once the galley proof of the accepted article is ready, it will be then sent to the Corresponding author.
-The environment is similar to MS Word: in addition to editing text, you can also comment on figures/tables and have to answer to the queries provided in the query form that will be sent along with the pdf proof.
+In addition to editing text, you can also comment on figures/tables and must answer the queries provided in the query form that will be sent along with the PDF proof.
 Web-based proofing provides a faster and less error-prone process by allowing you to directly type your corrections, eliminating the potential introduction of errors.